 Look for places to save: When you see all your bills listed out, you might find some painless ways to reduce your expenses.
 Maybe you can drop down to a lower data plan for your smartphone.
-Maybe you forgot you had a separate data plan for a tablet or smartwatch you aren’t even using anymore.
+Perhaps you forgot you had a separate data plan for a tablet or smartwatch you aren’t even using anymore.
 Maybe you pay monthly for cloud storage or Setapp, but you could save money by switching to an annual payment instead.

 Get in the habit of paying attention: Don’t overlook the most obvious benefit of using Chronicle—you’ll be paying attention!
-Once you get it set up, it only takes a few minutes to check in.
-Once a week, or twice a month, you can sit down to pay bills without the anxiety of not really knowing what the big picture looks like.
+Once you get it set up, it only takes a few minutes to check-in.
+Once a week or twice a month, you can sit down to pay bills without the anxiety of not really knowing what the big picture looks like.
 Since Chronicle is a part of Setapp, you have nothing to lose by trying it out—and so much to potentially gain.

 If you really want to whip your finances into shape, MoneyWiz goes even further.
-Like Chronicle, it can remind you of upcoming bills, but MoneyWiz is a full-fledged budgeting app that can pull in transactions directly from your bank.
-That way you can categorize every expenditure, and stick to your spending plan.
+Like Chronicle, it can remind you of upcoming bills, but MoneyWiz is a full-fledged budgeting app that can directly pull in transactions from your bank.
+That way, you can categorize every expenditure and stick to your spending plan.

 While Chronicle is set up for recurring bills, MoneyWiz invites you to budget every dollar that you receive or spend.
 When you get a handle on what you’re spending on flexible categories like food, entertainment, and transportation, you’ll be able to free up money to meet your goals, like paying off debts or saving for a vacation.

-MoneyWiz connects to your bank and download your transaction history, which is why it’s a subscription-based product—banks actually charge a fee for that connectivity.
-Your Setapp subscription includes full access (plus, oh, 100 other apps), and you can even convert from a monthly payment to an annual one and save.
+MoneyWiz connects to your bank and downloads your transaction history, which is why it’s a subscription-based product—banks actually charge a fee for that connectivity.
+Your Setapp subscription includes full access (plus, oh, 200 other apps), and you can even convert from a monthly payment to an annual one and save.
 Plus, paying annually means you know MoneyWiz will work smoothly for the entire year too, and you’ll be incredibly organized the next time tax season rolls around.